 - Bonus Plant Stakes: Order comes with (36) 6-cell trays and (5) THCity plant stakes for labeling and organizing your seedlings.
 Equivalent to 3 standard 1020 tray inserts.

-- Adjustable Vents: The seed trays have adjustable vents that allow you to regulate the temperature and humidity of your seedling environment for total control over the growing process.
+- 【Total control】: Adjustable vents of this seed trays allow you to regulate the temperature and humidity of your seedling environment, so you have total control over the germination process.

 Choosing Your Champion: The Ultimate Seed Starting Tray Buying Guide